-Can a hotel’s art tell a story?
-We firmly believe it can, and Hotel Theodore showcases an intriguing collection of Seattle art and artifacts that celebrates the city’s innovative heritage.
-Curated through Hotel Theodore’s unique partnership with Seattle’s Museum of History and Industry, the historical collection of Seattle art pieces and artifacts explores the city’s historic achievements and pioneering citizenry from artists and aerospace engineers, to inventors and tech innovators.
+Can the art in a hotel tell a story?
+We firmly believe it can, and Hotel Theodore exhibits an intriguing collection of Seattle art and artifacts, with each piece celebrating a part of the city’s innovative heritage.
+Curated through Hotel Theodore’s unique partnership with Seattle’s Museum of History and Industry, the remarkable collection of Seattle artistry and objects explores the city’s historic achievements and pioneering citizenry, from artists and aerospace engineers, to inventors and tech innovators.

 Eddie Bauer Skyliner Jacket